wp-plugins/mad-mimi/readme.txt

 * Initial plugin release

 == Upgrade Notice ==

+= 1.2 =
+* Added support for PHP4 servers.
+The plugin won't have the user list management functionality, but everything else should work.
+* Fixed potential error when submitting a form without a selected user list (`ActiveRecord::RecordInvalid: Validation failed: Name can't be blank`)

 = 1.1 =
 * This update should fix the `implode()` fatal error for those experiencing that error